DO I HAVE TO BE FULLY VACCINATED TO ATTEND THE 2022 FOLK ON THE ROCKS FESTIVAL?

 - Warm The Rocks at Long Lake presented by Lawson Lundell LLP.
 Doors at 7:00pm-2:00am.
-Live performances in the Big Rock Beer Garden.
+Live performances in the NWT Brewing Beer Garden.
 Must be 19+ to attend.

 WHAT TIME DOES THE FESTIVAL START?

 Gates open on site at noon on Saturday and Sunday.
-2021 schedule to be announced soon!
+The 2021 schedule can be found on the FOTR2021 app!

 WHEN IS THE FESTIVAL IN 2022?